-Vanessa Lopez is a research scientist at the Smarter Cities Technology Centre (SCTC) at IBM's Dublin Research Laboratory in Ireland.
+Vanessa Lopez is a research scientist and manager - AI for Health and Social Care at IBM's Dublin Research Laboratory in Ireland.

 Google Scholar publications